JohnOCFII/johnocfii.github.io/_posts/2022-05-30-Feeding-the-GRBL.md

 OpenBuilds CONTROL is an Electron Application, and can run on a variety of operating systems.
 I decided to install it on an old PC running a fresh install of Debian Linux.
 My Debian install was a little **too** fresh, and I needed to install a couple of older libraries needed by OPenBuilds Control.
 I connected the PC to the OpenBuilds BlackBox using the provided USB cable, and the connection was recognized and works well.

-Test 2 Link Text Below:

 [Link to OpenBuilds CONTROL Software](https://software.openbuilds.com)

-This site was built using [GitHub Pages](https://pages.github.com/).

 ![MilkCr8 CNC software](/assets/images/OpenBuildsCONTROL.png)

 The Openbuilds documentation is really quite good.
-They've also got some good YouTube videos (such as this LEAD 1515 video - start at the 47:39 mark [Link to YouTube](https://www.youtube.com/watch?v=xxyA5WftF8k&list=PLDeI80MYQtboqJDGEPY0yR_Exh91XI95-&index=6) that walk you through the software configuration and initial movement tests.
+They've also got some good YouTube videos (such as this LEAD 1515 video - start at the 47:39 mark [Link to Lead 1515 Video](https://www.youtube.com/watch?v=xxyA5WftF8k&list=PLDeI80MYQtboqJDGEPY0yR_Exh91XI95-&index=6) that walk you through the software configuration and initial movement tests.
 Fellow MilkCr8 builder Adam provided me his GRBL config, but initially, you'll want to turn off the soft limits and manually home and figure out your own max X, Y, and Z distances before you re-enable soft limits.

 ## This blog entry still under constuction